jackonelli/nce_cd_cis/README.md

 # NCE CD+CIS

-This is the implementation of the methods described in the paper "On the Connection Between Noise Contrastive Estimation and Contrastive Divergence".
+This is the implementation of the methods described in the paper "On the Connection Between Noise Contrastive Estimation and Contrastive Divergence", accepted for publication in AISTATS 2024.

 ## Setup